melka-web/tapjoy-privacy/README.md

 ## Introduction

-This privacy policy applies to the Tap Joy app (hereby referred to as "Application") for mobile devices that was created by Melka Debele (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the Tap Joy app for mobile devices (Android and iOS) that was created by Melka Debele.

 ---